Pefington/MSWord-Av-Manuals-Formatter/README.md

 - Clearing all bookmarks;
 - Clearing all section breaks, manual line breaks, column breaks, and manual page breaks (except when a document orientation change is detected - portrait => landscape and vice versa);
-- Cleaning and formating floating shapes;
+- Cleaning and formatting floating shapes;
 - Removing all bad ("fake") headers;
 - Removing all headers and footers;
 - Setting up the layout parameters for the document;